danwolfgang/melody-docs/designer/02-groundwork.md

 To put it another way, **pages produced by page templates are nice because they are simple**.
 A user need only select the "Page" menu item from the Create menu and they can be publishing a new page for their web site in seconds.
 However, in their simplicity, they do lack certain capabilities index templates have.
 To help you better understand these differences and make a more informed decision with regards to what will be right for you, read the following differences carefully:

 * The content entered for a page cannot contain any Melody template code and are thus relatively static.

 * Users are free to use a rich text, or WYSIWYG editor when creating pages.
 They cannot use such an editor when editing index templates.

+* Pages can have Commenting or Trackbacks enabled, while index template don't have this functionality.
+Similarly, Pages can track (and publish) when they were created and updated, while index templates don't have this functionality.

 * More?